brianberns/ConUom/README.md

 ```
  Almost exactly 2!
 ## F# example
-ConUom is written in F# and there are several advantages to using its F# API as well.
-To start with, we can parse the Frink data file, just like in C#:
+ConUom is written in F# and there are several benefits to using its F# API as well.
+To start with, we can parse the Frink data file, much like we did above in C#:
 ```fsharp
 use client = new WebClient()
 let lookup, msgOpt =